The Dashboard

 Traffic Entry Panel

-It includes the metadata related to the protocol, the method, source and destination IPs and Pods, as well as some performance KPIs like request and response sizes and elapsed time.
+The right pane displays detailed information about a selected traffic entry.
+This includes metadata related to the protocol, method, source and destination IPs, and pods.
+Performance KPIs such as request and response sizes and elapsed time are also shown.

 Traffic Entry